Ethiopia: Music

 The music of Ethiopia is extremely diverse, with each of the country's 80 ethnic groups being associated with unique sounds.
 Ethiopian music uses a distinct modal system that is pentatonic, with characteristically long intervals between some notes.
 As with many other aspects of Ethiopian culture and tradition, tastes in music and lyrics are strongly linked with those in neighbouring Eritrea, Somalia, Djibouti, and Sudan.
 Traditional singing in Ethiopia presents diverse styles of polyphony (heterophony, drone, imitation, and counterpoint).
-Traditionally, lyricism in Ethiopian song writing is strongly associated with views of patriotism or national pride, romance, friendship, and a unique type of memoire known as tizita.
+Traditionally, lyricism in Ethiopian songwriting is strongly associated with views of patriotism or national pride, romance, friendship, and a unique type of memoire known as tizita.

-Saint Yared, a 6th-century Aksumite composer, is widely regarded as the forerunner of traditional music of Eritrea and Ethiopia, creating liturgical music of the Ethiopian and Eritrean Orthodox Tewahedo Church.
+Saint Yared, a 6th-century Aksumite composer, is widely regarded as the father of the traditional music of Eritrea and Ethiopia, creating liturgical music of the Ethiopian and Eritrean Orthodox Tewahedo Churches.

-Modern music is traced back to the reign of Emperor Haile Selassie, where 40 Armenian orphans called Arba Lijoch arrived from Jerusalem to Addis Ababa.
-By 1924, the band was almost established as orchestral; but after World War II, several similar bands emerged such as Imperial Bodyguard Band, Army Band, and Police Band.
+Modern music traces back to the reign of Emperor Haile Selassie, when 40 Armenian orphans called Arba Lijoch arrived from Jerusalem to Addis Ababa.
+By 1924, the band had become Ethiopia's first official orchestra, but after World War II, several similar bands emerged, such as the Imperial Bodyguard Band, Army Band, and Police Band.

-In the 1960s and 1970s, traditional infused modern Ethiopian music was revived in what is known as the "Golden Age".
-Several notable musical artists emerged thereafter, for example, Tilahun Gessesse, Alemayehu Eshete, Bizunesh Bekele, Muluken Melesse and Mahmoud Ahmed.
-It also employed tradition style called tizita.
-During the Derg regime, these artists were prohibited to perform in the country and often forced into exile in North America and Europe, mixing with jazz and funk influences.
-For example, Roha Band, Walias Band, and Ethio Stars.
+In the 1960s and 1970s, traditional-style modern Ethiopian music was revived in what is known as the "Golden Age".
+Several notable musical artists emerged thereafter, such as Tilahun Gessesse, Alemayehu Eshete, Bizunesh Bekele, Muluken Melesse, and Mahmoud Ahmed.
+These artists also employed the traditional style called tizita.
+During the Derg regime, these artists were prohibited to perform in the country and often forced into exile in North America and Europe, causing them to incorporate jazz and funk influences.
+Musicians of this style include Roha Band, Walias Band, and Ethio Stars.
 By this time, Neway Debebe was critical of the Derg government.

-Modern music became developed shortly in the 1990s and 2000s.
+Modern music developed further in the 1990s and 2000s.
 In this period, the most popular artists were Aster Aweke, Gigi and Teddy Afro.
-Ethiopian music further modernized in the next decade, employing electronic type and more popular.
-DJ Rophnan was renowned for pioneering EDM after releasing his debut album Reflection in 2018.
+Ethiopian music further modernised in the next decade.
+DJ Rophnan was renowned for pioneering EDM in the country after releasing his debut album Reflection in 2018.